Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ```
 ![ ](holcCanopy.png)

-## What other factors influence tree canopy loss?
+## What other factors are associated with tree canopy change?
 Based on our analysis of the spatial distribution of tree canopy loss, we consider a few more variables for potential features: land use, hydrology, parcel size, street poles, construction, and health outcomes.